BoscoZhangers/PocketRPG/README.md

 * **Course:** ICS 4U1 (Grade 12 Computer Science)
 * **Instructor:** Alfred Ron Cadawas
 * **Art Assets:**

+📜 License

+This project was developed for educational purposes and is not affiliated with or endorsed by Nintendo, Game Freak, or The Pokémon Company.
 * **Framework:** ARC Java Library (for console graphics and sound)
 * **Graphic Design and Overall Inspiration:** Nintendo and the Pokémon Company